What you'll need to know...

 Task - The group should be split into four and each group should take one video and associated and produced a short piece of summary work of how each issue can impact on people and business to share with the rest of the group.

-Hacking - USA / Russia
+Hacking - UK / Russia

 The gaining of unauthorized access to data in a system or computer.